trustedanalytics-ng/platform-wiki/Platform-Maintenance/platform_maintenance_manual.md

 3.  ssh to the Kubernetes master node.
 4. Set `scale deployment` to 0 using: `kubectl scale deployment --replicas=0 name-of-deployment`
 5. Go back to ceph-mon node and execute: `rbd resize --image image-name --size=value` - Value can have size suffix, for example: `1G` = `1024MB`
-6. Map the volume with the rbd CLI: `rbd map image-name` - read mapped i.e.  `/dev/rbd0`
+6. Map the volume with the rbd CLI: `rbd map image-name` - read mapped, for example: `/dev/rbd0`
 7. Resize the file system on the volume: `resize2fs /dev/rbd0`
 8. Revoke volume mapping: `rbd unmap /dev/rbd0`
 9. Set `scale application deployment` back to normal: `kubectl scale deployment --replicas=1 name-of-deployment`